 On-going communication between parent/guardians and staff members is encouraged at all times.
 Visits during hours of operation are welcome.
 No advance notice is required.
-Due to COVID-19 mitigation strategies, updated visitation guidelines are adjusted for the 2020-2021 school year and explained in depth in the BSS Re-Entry Document, July 2020.
-Further changes will be communicated in a timely manner to all families
+Due to COVID-19 mitigation strategies, updated visitation guidelines may be adjusted for the 2021-2022 school year.
+Any changes will be communicated in a timely manner to all families.

 Parents or guardians may leave messages for the staff or your child until 4PM at the school office (703-998-4170).
-When the school office is closed, you may contact the caregivers by email addressed to the Director (cberrigan@bssva.org) or at the following telephone numbers: 703-998-4170, x-136; (cell)703-727-3896.
+When the school office is closed, you may contact the caregivers by email addressed to the Director or by calling the school telephone line.
 Informational notices are posted on the bulletin boards in the Program Rooms and updates are published on the school's web page as well as in the school's weekly newsletter.
 In an emergency, information will be dispensed via the school website and/or through the School Messenger system.